 Then they’ve said the same thing: “you make it seem so easy to come up with blog ideas, but I’ve no idea what to write.”

 And now you’re reading a blog that’s based on several conversations I’ve had with my customers.
-They’ve told me their problem, you’re currently reading one of many solutions.
+They’ve told me their problem, you’re currently reading one of many solutions that I can offer.

 2. Do some SEO research